 You might have heard of the term Gray Divorces which was invented to describe the phenomenon where older couples (quite literally derived from the silver-haired) decide to divorce after years of marriage.
 The recent splitting of Bill & Melinda Gates that sent shockwaves has reignited the discussion on separation after years of marriage.
-Bill Gates is 65 years and Melinda is 56 years old, while they were married for more than 36 years.
+Bill Gates is 65 years and Melinda is 56 years old, while they married for more than 36 years.

 While the tabloids are full of anecdotal and empirical analyses of why gray divorces occur and their ramifications, we objectively try to understand the factors of separation from the perspective of social scientists.

 The last two decades from 1990-2010 saw an uptrend of Gray Divorces.
 The rate of Gray divorce almost doubled in the two decades.
 Few had lost the spark and connection over time while many had realized the marriage is simply not working out but they are merely stuck around.
 By 2010, every fourth divorce was happening in those ages above 50 years.

 Social scientists have tried to understand the growing prevalence of divorce in later life and contributed to several reasons.
 A broader cultural shift is affecting all generations and even older adults are more accepting of divorce with a heightened emphasis on individual fulfillment and satisfaction.
 Increasing life expectancy is also causing older adults reluctant to stay in non-fulfilling marriages.
 Marriages have been seen to change their course and evolve with different stages of life which may not resonate with one's needs in midlife and beyond.

 Increasing life expectancy and acceptance of divorce as a broader cultural shift were found to be key factors leading to increasing Gray Separations

 In short, after years of staying together, individuals more often than not find themselves growing apart.